gradlab/MK_twodrugintro_public/README.md

     - `ea_1perc_locksumdf.csv`
     - `ea_5perc_locksumdf.csv`
     - `ea_10perc_locksumdf.csv`
-  - The plots that are generated from this file include the components of Figure 2, written to `/figures/baseline_parms_figures/`:
+  - The plots that are generated from `threshold_analysis_output_plots.R` include the components of Figure 2, written to `/figures/baseline_parms_figures/`:
     - `threshold_compare_plot.tiff` which becomes panel A
     - `threshold_heatmap_ea.tiff` and `threshold_heatmap_seq.tiff` which become panel B.